Company van tax: BiK tax rates for diesel and electric vans, plus all the rules explained

 Tax rates for businesses using a van are simpler than they are for car drivers, but there are still issues to look out for

-Tax rates for vans are relatively simple for business owners to work through, although there are still certain factors to consider.
+Road tax (VED) rates for vans are relatively simple for business owners to work through, although there are still certain factors to consider.
 Unlike cars, which face variable tax rates based on their CO2 emissions, vans and other light commercial vehicles (pick-up trucks and SUV-based commercial vehicles) all fall into just one tax band.

 In regards to business-related taxes, Her Majesty's Revenue & Customs (HMRC) offers a variety of tax options, depending on how a van is used by a business.
 If it's solely used for work purposes, then no tax at all will be levied.
 This includes 'insignificant private use', which is used to describe trips such as making a detour to the shops for a coffee on your way to work, or a visit to the dentist during business hours, for example.
 HMRC sees this as having no discernible 'Benefit-in-kind' (company cars pay BiK tax because they are often used for journeys other than the commute to work), so there's no tax to pay.